funficient/jamstackblog/src/blog/2022-06-29-are-we-ready-for-defi.md

 ## 2. Access to loans or credit

 Getting a loan at a traditional bank is paved with paperwork and extortionately high fees.
-Traditional banks also tend to only give money to people who don’t really need it as a source of *bank* income and longer term hook.
+Traditional banks also tend to only give money to people who don’t really need it.

 If, for example, you are a business needing some startup capital or temporary loan the bank will most definitely not help you.
-If, however, you are a salary earner wanting a credit card to pay for a luxury holiday you can’t really afford they will happily give it to you, adding some forced insurance premiums and a high monthly fee on top of the interest on the debt.
+If, however, you are a salary earner wanting a credit card to pay for a luxury holiday you can’t really afford they will happily give you the money, and in Capitec's case will add some mandatory insurance premiums and a high monthly fee on top of the interest on the debt.

 On DeFi borrowing is much more accessible and risk is purely determined on your available collateral, or how much assets you have available.
-There is no paperwork to complete either.
-Simply a smart contract that runs in the background enforced without any discrimination or judgement.
+There is no to little paperwork to complete either (depending on the service provider).
+A smart contract that is not biased runs in the background and as long as you play within the rules, there's no questions asked.

-The repayment [rates](https://defirate.com/loans/) on the debt are much lower than traditional banks offering anything from 0.3% to 16% making it a much better value proposition.
+The repayment [rates](https://defirate.com/loans/) on the debt are much lower than traditional banks offering anything from 0.3% to 16% making it a much better value proposition for those who can pay back their debt.
+The risk is, however, of course much higher with volatile markets and a range of different providers which have not yet build reputations like the big banks.

-Unfortunately I don’t have any debt to compare, but I do have a credit card that I use for my daily transactions.
+I don’t have any debt to compare, but I do have a credit card that I use for my daily transactions.
 With no overdue payments, my interest earned for the month was R0.05 and fees totaled R53.55.
 This fee consists of a monthly fee of R40 with the rest forced insurance.
 If I made use of the credit facility this monthly cost of debt would be much higher.

 **The winner by a high margin** when it comes to access to loans is **DeFi**.
 They win on both fees, options and accessibility and there simply is no comparison between the two.